techietrainerss/terraform-course/06-outputs-and-locals/README.md

 ```

 ### Locals
 locals can be compared as temproray variables of the function.
-As the name indicates locals in terraform are only valid to that particular .tf only.
 Usually we define locals at the top of the file.

-Create locals at the top and use it wherever you want
+Create locals at the top and use it wherever you want in the terraform folder

 #### Uses
 - If a value is used single/multiple times, declare it in local and refer it.
 - You can create repetitive expresssion in local and refer it anywhere in the file.
+- You can combine variables with locals for best results

 **NOTE:** We should not over utilise locals, it should be used to avoid repeating the same values or expressions multiple times in a configuration.